cnoe-io/reference-implementation-aws/README.md

 curl https://idp.id.<DOMAIN_NAME>
 ```

+## How to access the solution?

 When you open a browser window and go to `https://idp.<DOMAIN_NAME>`, you should be prompted to login.
 Two users are created during the installation process: `user1` and `user2`.
 Their passwords are available in the keycloak namespace.

 ```bash
 k get secrets -n keycloak keycloak-user-config -o go-template='{{range $k,$v := .data}}{{printf "%s: " $k}}{{if not $v}}{{$v}}{{else}}{{$v | base64decode}}{{end}}{{"\n"}}{{end}}'
 ```
+# Make sure aws-load-balancer-controller is in sync